sun-sri/MVA-ML/README.md

 This is a repository contains supplementary materials, examples, and resources related to the book.
 Let me know if you'd like additional features like a table of contents, installation instructions, or material!
 For queries related to the book, please reach out via email: srikrishnan.punalur@gmail.com
-For clarity, kindly include the prefix MVA-ML in the subject line.
+For clarity, please include the prefix MVA-ML in the subject line.
 Thank You!